 A Guide to Rapid-set Concrete

-At Total Concrete, we supply a wide range of specialty concrete mixes to suit any construction application.
-Specialty mixes are designed to suit specific project requirements.
-For some building applications, it might be necessary to use a concrete mix which hardens more quickly than standard ready mixes.
+For some building applications, it might be necessary to use a concrete mix which hardens more quickly than standard ready mix concrete.
 This type of concrete is called rapid-set concrete, and in this article, we’re looking at the uses, benefits and characteristics of this concrete type.

 What is rapid-set concrete?